Kosovo Intelligence Agency

-The Kosovo Intelligence Agency (KIA; Albanian: Agjencia Kosovare e Inteligjencës, abbr.
+The Kosovo Intelligence Agency (KIA; Albanian: Agjencia e Kosovës për Inteligjencë, abbr.
 AKI) is a civilian intelligence agency of Kosovo responsible for providing national security intelligence to senior Kosovo policymakers.

 Mission

 AKI mission is to identify threats detrimental to the security of Kosovo.
 A threat to the security of Kosovo shall in any event be considered a threat against the territorial integrity, integrity of the institutions, the constitutional order, the economic stability and development, as well as threats against global security detrimental to Kosovo.

-We accomplish this Mission, through collecting and analyzing information about: